-The VSC’s newest facility, the Vehicle Security Laboratory, places cyber experts and award-winning software analysis tools at ORNL’s National Transportation Research Center—in close association with vehicle and manufacturing researchers.
+The Vehicle Security Laboratory at Oak Ridge National Laboratory's National Transportation Research Center brings together cyber experts and award-winning software analysis tools with vehicle and manufacturing researchers.

 The Vehicle Security Laboratory offers a suite of capabilities to assess cyber vulnerabilities while vehicles are in operation.
 It includes a full vehicle dynamometer with specialized scanning equipment (CAN communications analysis and ECU calibration tools) in a space with signal isolation, ensuring data integrity.